STAFFORDSHIRE HOME GUARD WEBSITE - MISCELLANEOUS INFORMATION PAGE (NON-WW2)

 Acknowledgements:

-The sources of this information and the images to whom grateful acknowledgement is made are: 'AW', Foundation Archivist, The Schools of King Edward VI in Birmingham (for information and most of the images not otherwise acknowledged); and 'Moma P' , 'jennyann' and 'Cromwell/G.K.', members of the Birmingham History forum.
+The sources of this information and the images to whom grateful acknowledgement is made are: 'AW', Foundation Archivist, The Schools of King Edward VI in Birmingham (for general information, comments about the arrival of girls and most of the images not otherwise acknowledged); and 'Moma P' , 'jennyann', 'Cromwell/G.K.', 'motorman-mike' and others, all members of the Birmingham History forum.

 Note: